thradams/cake/ownership.md

 Last Updated 27/12/2023

 This is a work in progress, both design and implementation.
+Cake source itself is being used to validate the concepts.

 ## Abstract
 The objective is to statically check code and prevent bugs, including memory bugs.
 For this task, the compiler needs information that humans typically gather from the context.
 For example, names like "destroy" or "init" serve as hints, along with documentation and sometimes the implementation itself.